benjamingriff/opticai-model-dev/docs/segment-classification-labels.md

 ### Example Usage

-When normalizing labels from datasets, use the **Phase Title** as the target label and map the **Common Phrasing** terms to it using a phase map.
+When normalising labels from datasets, use the **Phase Title** as the target label and map the **Common Phrasing** terms to it using a phase map.